A blockage can be caused by a blood clot forming in an artery leading to the brain or within one of the small vessels deep inside the brain.

-Blockages in the brain can also be caused by a blood clot or other matter (such as an air bubble) moving through the blood stream from another part of the body.
-This is called a cerebral embolism.
+Blockages in the brain can also be caused by a clot moving through the blood stream from another part of the body.

 There are a number of reasons why blockages can form and cause an ischaemic stroke.
 These include:

-- atherosclerosis occurs when fatty deposits build up on the inside walls of your arteries.
+- Atherosclerosis, which occurs when fatty deposits build up on the inside walls of your arteries.
 They cause your arteries to become harder and narrower, making them more likely to become blocked.
 Sometimes, a blood clot forms on the fatty deposit.
 If this clot breaks away it can travel to the brain and cause a stroke.

-- some heart conditions can cause blood clots to form in your heart, which can then move through your blood stream up into your brain.
+- Atrial fibrillation and other heart conditions, which can cause blood clots to form in your heart, which can then move through your blood stream up into your brain.

 A stroke is a medical emergency and if you have any stroke symptoms you need to call 999 immediately.

 Ambulance paramedics are trained in stroke and will assess the person and take them to the right kind of hospital for treatment.
 This could be a hospital with a specialist stroke unit or a hyper-acute stroke unit.